Rexeh/GamerGauge/README.md

 GamerGauge
 =============

-Welcome to the GITHUB repository for gamergauge.co.uk, the only rating system for online gaming communities!
+Welcome to the GITHUB repository for www.gamergauge.co.uk, the only rating system for online gaming communities!

 This is to serve as a bug/feature tracker for the project.